erikeldridge/erikeldridge.github.com/_posts/2018-07-28-commercial-yeast.md

 The scale didn't support fractional grams, so I just added a dash of yeast nutrient.

-I microwaved the juice and pitched the yeast and nutrient in.

 Within a couple minutes the yeast started bubbling!
 This was very different from wild yeasting where I'd wait for a few days before anything happened.

 After the 20 minutes recommended by the yeast packet, I poured the yeast slurry into the juice in the 1 gallon jug, fitted the airlock, sanitized by wiping with a vodka-soaked paper towel, and sloshed the liquid around to aerate and disperse the yeast.